Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/getting_started.rst

   ... ]
   >>> second_stage_variables = []

+PyROS automatically considers all other variables of the model to be state variables.

 The single-stage problem can now be solved to robust optimality by invoking the :meth:`~pyomo.contrib.pyros.pyros.PyROS.solve`